 What are overnight oats?

 Overnight oats are a no-cook method of softening oats.
-The oats absorb the liquid creating a creamy breakfast.
-So no microwave or stove is needed, making them perfect if you prefer a cold ready-to-go breakfast.
+The oats absorb the liquid, creating a creamy breakfast.
+No microwave or stove is needed, making them perfect if you prefer a cold, ready-to-go breakfast.
 The oats are soaked for at least 2 to 3 hours, but overnight is best.

-Dairy-free milk - Any dairy-free milk will work and if you prefer the oats to be a thinner consistency add more milk.
+Dairy-free milk - Any dairy-free milk will work.
+If you prefer the oats to be a thinner consistency, add more milk.

-Pumpkin pie spice - Use pumpkin pie spice or apple pie spice for more of an apple pie overnight oats or cinnamon for apple cinnamon overnight oats.
+Pumpkin pie spice - Use pumpkin pie spice or apple pie spice for more of an apple pie flavor in overnight oats, or cinnamon for apple cinnamon overnight oats.

 Tips